riscv-admin/uarch-side-channels/TGs_init/security_domains/Secdom_init.md

 ## Anticipated difficulties

 1. Deciding on the precise semantics: lots of possibilities there with different complexity/performance trade-offs.
-2. Defining the security policies.
+2. Defining the optional security policies.

 ## TG productions